-The Murderer Posted "That Bitch Is Dead!"
+The Assailant Posted 'That B*tch Is Dead!'
 On Facebook

-Suddenly, one day in June 2015, a disturbing post went up on Dee Dee Blancharde's Facebook page: "That Bitch Is Dead!"
-Immediately, friends and family begin to post messages of worry and concern.
-They were unsure if they should call the police or who to alert.
-But, while they were debating, a comment appeared on the status, again posted from Blancharde's Facebook account:
+On June 14, 2015, a disturbing post went up on 48-year-old Dee Dee Blancharde's Facebook page: "That B*tch Is Dead!"
+Immediately, friends and family begin to post messages of alarm and concern.
+They were unsure if they should call the police or whom to alert.
+Then, another comment appeared on the status, again posted from Blancharde's Facebook account: